Skip to content

 • Primary Priority Content

-Content considered under the OSA to present the highest risk of harm to children, covering pornographic content, content relating to suicide and self harm, and eating disorder content.
+Content considered under the OSA to present the highest risk of harm to children, covering pornographic content and content relating to suicide, self harm, and eating disorders.

 • Priority Content

 Content considered under the OSA to present a high risk of harm to children, covering abuse and hate content which targets religion, sex, race, sexual orientation, disability, or gender reassignment.
-It also covers content which relates to or encourages bullying, violence, or harmful substances.
+“Priority content” also includes content which relates to or encourages bullying, violence, or harmful substances.

 • Qualifying Worldwide Revenue

-Not yet defined for the purposes of the OSA, but Ofcom has proposed that this will mean the total, global revenue of a provider, across its entire group of companies, arising in connection with the provision of a regulated service, during a defined, qualifying period (likely to be annual).
+This term is yet to be defined for the purposes of the OSA.
+However, Ofcom has proposed that it will mean the total global revenue of a provider, across its entire group of companies, arising in connection with the provision of a regulated service during a defined qualifying period (likely to be annual).

 • QWR